Back to school checklist

 What if my child loses their coat/hat/backpack?
 Lost & Found is located behind the nurse's office.
 Check in at the front desk and the office staff will be happy to direct you there.
 Items not claimed after a certain period of time will be donated.

 Does RCES offer opportunities for SSL hours?
-Yes we do!
+Yes we do, check out our Volunteer page!
 SSL hours (or Student Service Learning hours) are a requirement for all MCPS middle and high school students.
 See more information about SSL hours here.
-Check our Volunteer page, SSL opportunities are often listed in volunteer needs.